EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 2. Drop `InvisionV4.php` into `wp-content/plugins/bbpress/includes/admin/converters/`
 3. Navigate to WordPress Admin Dashboard / Tools / Forums / Import Forums at `/wp-admin/tools.php?page=bbp-converter`
 4. Fill in the source database details and hit `Start`
+5. Manually set your forum titles and descriptions
+6. Run Tools/Repair Forums : Recalculate last activity in each topic and forum.

 ## TODO